hackclub/slack-stats/readme.md

 This is deployed on Vercel to [slack-stats.hackclub.dev](https://slack-stats.hackclub.dev/).
 The [project](https://vercel.com/hackclub/slack-stats/) is under Hack Club's Vercel org.

+GitHub Actions should automatically run a sync job every Sunday.

 ### Run locally:

 Clone the repo, `cd` into it, and run `yarn` to install dependencies.